-- 1. Click 3.Install NVIDIA VGA Driver > Yes. - Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
+- 1. Click 5.Install NVIDIA VGA Driver > Yes. - 2.
+Click Agree and Continue (button) to accept the terms of the license agreement. - 3.
 Click Next. - 4.
-Click Close to complete the installation.
+Click Close to complete the installation. - 5.
+Go to the Microsoft Store to download the NVIDIA Control Panel.

-Note: After installing the video driver go to the Display/Display Settings control panel to adjust the video settings to the highest resolution.
+Note: After installing the video driver go to the Display control panel to adjust the video settings to the highest resolution.